sagemath/sagecell/README.md

 1. Go into the `sagecell` directory (you are there in the end of the above instructions).
 2. Copy `config_default.py` to `config.py`.
 3. Edit `config.py` according to your needs.
 Of particular interest are `host` and `username` entries of the `_default_config` dictionary: you should be able to SSH to `username@host` *without typing in a password*.
 For example, by default, it assumes you can do `ssh localhost` without typing in a password.
 Unless you are running a private and **firewalled** server for youself, you’ll want to change this to a more restrictive account; otherwise **anyone will be able to execute any code under your username**.
 You can set up a passwordless account using SSH: type “ssh passwordless login” into Google to find lots of guides for doing this, like http://www.debian-administration.org/articles/152.
 You may also wish to adjust `db_config["uri"]` (make the database files readable *only* by the trusted account).
+4. You may want to adjust `log.py` to suit your needs and/or adjust system configuration.
+By default logging is done via syslog which handles multiple processes better than plain files.
-4. Start the server via
+5. Start the server via

     ```bash
     ../sage/sage web_server.py [-p <PORT_NUMBER>]